Nawal00/Project-4-WDI-GA/README.md

 ## Future features
 Some extra features that I would’ve loved on the app are
 * A Calendar and push notification when users receive a message.
-* Search functionality with date
+* Search functionality according to dates
+* A latest events feed pages for the users to keep up to date